zhxie/ikago/README.md

 `-listen-local`: (Optional) Listen loopback device only.

-`-listen-device device`: (Optional) Designated pcap device for listening.
+`-listen-devices devices`: (Optional) Designated pcap devices for listening, use comma to separate multiple devices.

 `-upstream-local`: (Optional) Route upstream to loopback device only.